-PLC Partnerships and Updates Grand Opening of Little Orange Creek Nature Park and Preserve January 22, 2017.
+PLC Partnerships and Updates Grand Opening of Little Orange Creek Nature Park and Preserve occurred on January 22, 2017.
 The Mayor, of Hawthorne, Matthew Currency with several dignitaries from local City and County government in attendance outlined the history and significance of the Park and Preserve to the local community.
-The Grand opening also included the dedication of the Environmental education center in the name of Dr. Kathy Cantwell of the Putnam Land...
+The Grand opening also included the dedication of the Environmental education center in the name of Dr. Kathy Cantwell of the Putnam...

 Another circle around the sun finds us grateful for all the opportunities and support we have been able to direct toward land and water conservation in and around Putnam County.
-Last year was another great conservation year thanks to your support.
+The past year was another great conservation year thanks to your support.
 We have focused on important land acquisitions, and forged new partnerships with other land conservation organizations. ”Conserving Land and Water for People and Wildlife.”
-Conservation takes a community.
-We...
+Conservation takes a...

 Conserving Land and Water for People and WildlifeWe promote stewardship of land, through action and education.